JavaAbuser/PatternExample/README.md

 # PatternExample
-there are 23 examples for all design patterns
+There are 23 examples for all design patterns